 Office: HH 267

-I grew up in North Vancouver and studied physics and math at UBC before switching to English.
-At Princeton I specialized in British literature of the period 1740 to 1830; my dissertation was on sexual disguise in eighteenth-century culture and society, with chapters on Charlotte Charke and Christopher Smart, among others.
-I returned to Canada to hold a Killam post-doctoral fellowship on eighteenth-century intellectual history in the History Department at UBC.
-At Waterloo I teach and research eighteenth-century and Romantic literature.
-My latest project looks at the human/animal voice in Laurence Sterne, Christopher Smart, William Wordsworth, and Jane Austen.
-My work on other topics, including the economic ideas of Jane Austen, the poetry of Christopher Smart, and the coverage in popular media of women who passed as men, has appeared in Past and Present, Studies in Romanticism, Studies in Eighteenth-Century Culture, Genre, and Textual Practice.
+Born in St. Boniface, I grew up in North Vancouver and studied physics and math at UBC before switching to English.
+In graduate school I specialized in British literature of the period 1740 to 1830; my dissertation was on cross-dressing in eighteenth-century culture and society, with chapters on Christian Davies, Charlotte Charke, and Christopher Smart.
+After holding a Killam post-doctoral fellowship in the History Department at UBC, I came to Waterloo where I teach and research eighteenth-century and Romantic literature.

 “Plebeianizing the Female Soldier: Radical Liberty and The Life and Adventures of Mrs. Christian Davies,” Eighteenth-Century Fiction 32.3 (2020): 427-461.

 “Smart’s Professors: Birdsong and Rhetorical Agency in Jubilate Agno,” in Christopher GoGwilt and Melanie Holm, eds., Mocking Bird Technologies: The Poetics of Parroting, Mimicry, and Other Starling Tropes (New York: Fordham University Press, 2018): 68-96.

 “Christopher Smart’s Elocution,” in Reading Christopher Smart in the 21st Century, edited by Min Wild and Noel Chevalier (Bucknell UP, 2013): 63-84.